Willi Castro Player Props: Twins vs. Red Sox

 Willi Castro At The Plate

-- Castro has eight doubles, five home runs and seven walks while hitting .252.
+- Castro is batting .258 with eight doubles, five home runs and seven walks.

+- Castro will look to extend his four-game hitting streak.
+He's batting .333 during his last outings.

-- In 8.7% of his games this season, he has gone deep, and 3.1% of his trips to the plate.
+- He has homered in four games this season (8.5%), homering in 3% of his chances at the plate.

-- In 11 games this year (23.9%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- Castro has driven in a run in 11 games this year (23.4%), including two games with multiple runs batted in.

-- In 41.3% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (8.7%).
+- He has scored in 20 games this year (42.6%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.